-Moisturizer keeps your skin hydrated and it can reduce dark circles by plumping up the skin.
-By thickening thin under eye skin, dark circles are less visible.
-To use moisturizers, you should cleanse the skin first with a pH balanced cleanser.
-This should be followed up with a toner, and the moisturizer is applied last.
+A moisturizer keeps your skin hydrated and can reduce dark circles by plumping up the skin.
+By thickening thin under-eye skin, dark circles are less visible.
+To use moisturizers, you should cleanse your skin first with a pH-balanced cleanser.
+This should be followed up with a toner, and then the moisturizer is applied last.

-In this same vein, skin-plumping creams are a combination of moisturization and ingredients like hyaluronic acid that make the skin stronger and thicker.
+In the same general category, these products are a combination of moisturizing components and other ingredients like hyaluronic acid that make the skin stronger and thicker.
 Hyaluronic acid is a natural component of skin, and creams that contain it can help your skin look and feel better.
 Skin-plumping creams should be applied after cleansing and toning, just like regular moisturizers.

-Dermal fillers should only be applied by a cosmetic surgeon who is experienced with their use.
-Whilst they are incredibly safe and it's highly unlikely for you to suffer an allergic reaction or side effect, they are not without potential side effects.
+While these products are incredibly safe and it's highly unlikely for you to suffer an allergic reaction or side effect, they are not without potential side effects.
+They require professional consultation to ensure they are applied correctly and safely, and that the treatment is the right choice for you.
 Once applied, they can last as long as a year depending on the type of formula used.